Kong/spec-renderer/README.md

 </html>
 ```

 As of now only `SpecRenderer` as single component is supported for this.
-Let us know if support for individual SpecRendererToc and SpeRendererDocument is needed.
+Let us know if support for individual `SpecRendererToc`, `SpeRendererDocument` and `SchemaRenderer` is needed.

 ### Props